Tlaxcala (city): Historic buildings

 The San José parish church was originally called the parish of San Juan y San José (Saints John and Joseph), constructed during the 18th century in Baroque style.
 This site was once the cathedral of the Diocese of Tlaxcala, but this has since been merged with Puebla, with its seat in the city of Puebla.
-The building has orange walls with cobalt blue Talavara ceramic tiles and a façade decorated in mortar work.
+The building has orange walls with cobalt blue Talavera ceramic tiles and a façade decorated in mortar work.
 The main entrance is an arch supported by pilasters and flanked by columns.
 The upper part of the façade has a choral window also flanked by columns.
 The left hand tower has one level with arches, flanked by Tuscan pilasters topped by a small dome covered in Talavera tile.
 In 1864, the cupola and roof were destroyed by an earthquake.
 The current ones with Talavera tile are from the reconstruction.
 The interior is decorated in Neoclassical style with a Latin cross layout although there are still some Baroque and Churrigueresque altars.
 The main altar is Neoclassical but with an altarpiece which is Baroque.
 The upper choir area has an elaborate wood railing.
 On each side of the area below the choir area there are two Churrigueresque altars.
 In the two side chapels there are oil paintings by Manuel Caro as well as two holy water fonts of sculpted stone that has images of the god Camaxtli and the Spanish coat of arms.